hanscappelle/CameraPreviewSample/README.md

 This project demonstrates how to implement a camera preview step-by-step.

+**Update: This fork focuses more on layout, code quality and graphical improvements.
+The support actionbar was added, icon updated and several code and layout changes introduced.**

+The below overview of tags is part of the original project showing step by step how several aspects of managing the camera and its preview are handled.
+The biggest concern in my opinion is that this code relies on the wrapping layout ro be a RelativeLayout instance and if not simply breaks.
+Other than that it's a great way of showing how things are done.

 ## Git Tags

 * minimum -- Minimum code implementing camera preview.